vvruspat/f1-app/apps/docs/public/md-docs/frontend.md

 ## Key Features
 - SPA with SSR
 - Visual highlighting of champions
-- Modern state management (e.g. useContext/useReducer or Zustand)
+- Dark/Light themes
-- Loading and error state handling
+- A11y

 ## Testing
 - React Testing Library
-- 100% unit test coverage for components
+- 90%+ unit test coverage for components
 - Storybook for visual regression and documentation